tahsintawhid/2-git-workflow-practice-SewonKim0/instructions.md

 ### Disclosure

-Note that with version control systems such as Git, it is easy to verify what work has or has not been done by whom on any project via the [log files](https://knowledge.kitchen/Version_control_with_Git_and_GitHub#Viewing_logs).
+Note that with version control systems such as `git`, it is easy to verify what work has or has not been done by whom on any project via the [log files](https://knowledge.kitchen/content/courses/software-engineering/slides/git-and-github/#logs).
 So activity using such systems cannot be faked (not that you would ever consider such a thing)!

 ### Download and install Git

-Download and install on your local machine, if you haven't already done so.
+Download and install `git` on your local machine, and create an account on [GitHub](https://github.com), if you haven't already done so.

 ## Centralized workflow

-In this part, we will try out a simple [centralized workflow](https://www.atlassian.com/git/tutorials/comparing-workflows#centralized-workflow), where developers work with two copies of a repository: a local copy, where changes are made; and a remote copy, where completed changes are uploaded in order to be archived and shared with others.
+In this part, we will try out a simple **centralized workflow**, where developers work with two copies of a repository: a **local** copy, where changes are made; and a **remote** copy, where completed changes are uploaded in order to be archived and shared with others.

 ### Create a remote GitHub repository

 1. Create an account on [GitHub](https://github.com), if you don't already have one.
 2. Create a new repository in your account on GitHub.
-If you are viewing this document in your own repository, then this is already done!
+If you are viewing this document in your own repository or a repository that has been created for you by **GitHub Classroom**, then this is already done!

 ### Create a local Git repository

 1. Clone your remote repository on GitHub to your own local machine.

-2. [Create a README.md file](https://knowledge.kitchen/Version_control_with_Git_and_GitHub#Create_a_new_file) in that directory using valid Markdown syntax.
-    [Edit](https://knowledge.kitchen/Basic_computer_concepts#Creating_and_editing_files) this file such that it includes the following:
+2. Create a `README.md` file in that directory using valid Markdown syntax. **Edit** this file such that it includes the following:
     - a link to an article or web site you find interesting related to software development/engineering (indirect relationships are ok)
     - a paragraph or two about what you find interesting about that article
     - remember that this will be public
     - Use Markdown syntax to make it look nice
-3. [Commit](https://knowledge.kitchen/Version_control_with_Git_and_GitHub#Commit_changes_to_the_repository) your README.md file to the local repository, including a meaningful commit message.
+3.  **Commit** your `README.md`` file to the local repository, including a meaningful commit message.

 ### Push changes to the upstream remote repository

-1. [Push](https://knowledge.kitchen/Version_control_with_Git_and_GitHub#Push_to_the_remote_repository) the latest version of the files in your local repository to the GitHub repository you created.
+1.  **Push** the latest version of the files in your local repository to the GitHub repository you created.
 2. Your two repositories should now be in-sync

 ### Share your repository with others